The complexity of convexity number and percolation time in the cycle convexity: Introduction

-This proposition comes from the easily verifiable fact that, in the cycle convexity, $S$ is convexly independent in~$G$ if and only if~$G[S]$ is a forest.
-This implies that the problem of determining whether $rk(G) \geq k$ is essentially the same as the problem of determining whether $lf(G) \geq k$, which is \NP-complete and \W[1]-hard when parameterized by $k$~\cite{jaffke2020}.

 In this paper, we explore the convexity number and the percolation time of a graph in the cycle convexity.
-The \emph{convexity number}~\cite{Chartrand1999, Chartrand2002} of a graph $G=(V,E)$, denoted by $con(G)$, is the size of a largest convex set of $G$ excluding $V$ itself.
-The \emph{percolation time}~\cite{benevides2015} of a graph $G$, denoted by $pn(G)$, is defined as the largest integer $k > 0$ such that there exists a hull set $S$ of $G$ where $I^{k-1}(S) \neq V$ if such an integer $k$ exists; otherwise, $pn(G) = 0$.
-We show that determining whether $con(G) \geq k$ is \NP-complete and \W[1]-hard when parameterized by $k$, even when $G$ is a thick spider, but it is polynomial when $G$ is an extended $P_4$-laden graph.
-Additionally, we establish that determining whether $pn(G) \geq k$ is \NP-complete for any fixed $k \geq 9$, but it is polynomial for any fixed $k \leq 2$, or when $G$ is a cactus.
+The \emph{convexity number}~\cite{Chartrand1999, Chartrand2002} of a graph~$G=(V,E)$, denoted by $con(G)$, is the cardinality of a largest convex set of $G$ excluding~$V$ itself.
+The \emph{percolation time}~\cite{benevides2015b,benevides2015} of a graph $G$, denoted by~$pn(G)$, is defined as the largest integer $k > 0$ such that there exists a hull set $S$ of $G$ where $I^{k-1}(S) \neq V$ if such an integer $k$ exists; otherwise, $pn(G) = 0$.
+In \Cref{sec:convexnumber}, we show that determining whether $con(G) \geq k$ is \NP-complete and \W[1]-hard when parameterized by $k$, even when $G$ is a thick spider, but it is polynomial when $G$ is an extended $P_4$-laden graph.
+In \Cref{sec:percolationtime}, we establish that determining whether $pn(G) \geq k$ is \NP-complete for any fixed~$k \geq 9$, but it is polynomial for any fixed $k \leq 2$, or when $G$ is a cactus.
+In \Cref{sec:finalremarks}, we present our conclusions and final considerations.